mailpoet/mailpoet/readme.txt

 == Changelog ==

 = 3.54.2 - 2020-11-10 =
-* Improved: expanding form editor to a fullscreen;
+* Improved: fullscreen option added to the form editor;
 * Fixed: Form editor is now again usable on mobile devices.

 = 3.54.1 - 2020-11-02 =